 Neglecting proper warm-up stretches before your exercise could also contribute to the development of tendinitis.
 Persons with flat feet, high arches or tight Achilles tendons tend to be more prone to developing this condition.

-The best cure for this is rest and physical therapy.
+The best manage for this is rest and physical therapy.
 However, should the pain lasts for more than a few days, it is best to make a visit to your podiatrist.
-Delaying treatment for tendinitis can become a chronic issue and thus more difficult to manage and cure.
+Delaying care management for tendinitis can become a chronic issue and thus more difficult to manage and manage .

 Don’t immediately think less of your foot condition even if your symptoms are not represented in the above list.